noraworld/utils/about.md

 ---

 ## What this site is
-Simple JavaScript contents like utilities, games, etc. The contents will be added at any time.
+A utility and amusing JavaScript contents site like tools, algorithms, games, etc. The contents will be added at any time.

 ## About me
 I am a university student learning information science and engineering.
 I am interested in web.